 UC’s offset project criteria

-UC’s Carbon Abatement Technical Committee, with members from each of the campuses, LBL, and UC Office of the President, in consultation with faculty, students, and staff from across all campuses, compiled the following priorities for UC’s offset project portfolio.
+UC’s Carbon Abatement Technical Committee, with members from each of the campuses, LBNL, and UC Office of the President, in consultation with faculty, students, and staff from across all campuses, compiled the following priorities for UC’s offset project portfolio.

 These priorities are guiding the development of UC’s portfolio of UC-initiated and voluntary market offset projects: